Advocates ready legal showdown with FCC on net neutrality

 At least three public interest groups - Public Knowledge, Common Cause and Free Press - have said they are preparing to turn to litigation as a last resort.

-The trade group Internet Association, whose members include content providers Alphabet Inc (GOOGL.O), Facebook Inc (FB.O) and Pandora Media Inc (P.N), said it was reviewing Pai’s order “and weighing our legal options.”
+The trade group Internet Association, whose members include content providers Alphabet Inc, Facebook Inc and Pandora Media Inc, said it was reviewing Pai’s order “and weighing our legal options.”

 The opponents say one potential legal argument is that the change is “arbitrary and capricious” since the FCC is reversing a rule it enacted just two years ago.